 Online competition has grown exponentially over the past two years, driven by the coronavirus pandemic.
-Lockdowns and stay-at-home policies increased online shopping and changed consumer behavior for good, paving the way for numerous new eCommerce business owners.
+Lockdowns and stay-at-home policies increased online shopping, and email campaigns changed consumer behavior for good, paving the way for numerous new eCommerce business owners.

-If you’re either thinking about setting up your own eCommerce business or have already done so, that’s an excellent start.
-The next questions would be, how to perfect your digital marketing strategy for eCommerce, how to set up the perfect eCommerce customer service system, and how to promote your online store?
+If you’re thinking about setting up your own eCommerce business or have already done so, that’s an excellent start.
+The following questions would be how to perfect your digital marketing strategy for eCommerce, how to set up the perfect eCommerce customer service system, and how to promote your online store.

 Firstly, let’s look at how innovation thrives in crisis and how the Covid-19 pandemic has created an opportunity for new eCommerce business opportunities.